UncleMle/PMRP-RageMP-GameMode/README.md

 To contribute please contact me on my discord ``unclemole`` and include why you wish to contribute. <br>
 To report a bug you can open an issue on the github repo (Don't contact me on discord about any bugs.) <b>(bear in mind there is no licensing with this software and it is free to use).</b>

+### Features not implemented or full completed yet.

+* Full inventory system.

+* Being able to call / message through the phone (Only the UI for it is finished).

+* Player factions.

+* Some of the other players jobs.

 ### Features

 ## I will not be adding more features to this gamemode.
 If you want a feature you will have to add it yourself.